 2.4 Functional and presentation currency

-These consolidated financial statements are presented in Saudi Riyals ("SR") which is the functional and presentation currency of the Group.
+These consolidated financial statements are presented in Saudi Riyals ("SAR") which is the Company's functional and the Group's presentation currency.
 All amounts have been rounded to the nearest Saudi Riyals unless otherwise indicated.